 - In place of the rosemary and oregano, toss the potatoes with finely chopped fresh chives.
-Serve with dairy-free sour cream.
+Serve with sour cream, if desired.

 - Before roasting, add other root vegetables to the mix.
 Carrots and pearl onions are flavorful additions to roasted potatoes.

 - Add a summery touch by adding a handful of olive-oil-packed sun-dried tomatoes and good-quality olives to the potatoes about halfway through roasting.

 - Make a roasted potato salad by chilling the roasted potatoes and toss with pesto.

 - During the fall months, add chunks of butternut squash to the mix.
 Add one tablespoon or so more of olive oil to make sure everything is coated.